Nmension/nmension.github.io/_projects/2_project.md

 <br />
 <br />

-- To-do list:
+#### - To-do list:
   - feature: improve modularity with the ability to edit the number of buildings in the residence;
   - feature: add a dropdown menu for language selection with english support;
-  - feature: individual .docx or .pdf receipt generation
+  - feature: individual .docx or .pdf receipt generation;
-  - refactor: improve code design to make the end app faster
+  - refactor: improve code design to make the end app faster;
   - chore: improve the GUI using more contrasting colors.